renpy/renpy/sphinx/source/transform_properties.rst

     :type: None or (position, position)
     :default: None

     If not None, gives the upper-left corner of the crop box.
+The values can expand outside of the bounds of the original image.
 Crop takes priority over corners.

 .. transform-property:: corner2

     :type: None or (position, position)
     :default: None

     If not None, gives the lower-right corner of the crop box.
+The values can expand outside of the bounds of the original image.
 Crop takes priority over corners.

 .. transform-property:: xysize